theNewbieClub-MAL/editionThreadGenerator-ps1/README.md

 ## Usage

 1. Follows the steps from [#Setup](#setup).
-2. [Select language] you prefer for prompt interface.
+2. [Select language](#languages-list) you prefer for the prompt interface.
 3. Answer all questions.
-4. Copy the result to clipboard.
+4. Copy the result to the clipboard.
 5. Done.

 ## Languages List

-We offers the following languages for prompt interface:
+We offer the following languages for the prompt interface:

 * English (US) `en-US`, default
 * Indonesian (Indonesia) `id-ID`, by nattadasu
 * Melayu (Malaysia) `ms-MY`, by nattadasu

-If you interested in translating this script, please follow steps on [#Contributing](#contributing).
+If you are interested in translating this script, please follow the steps on [#Contributing](#contributing).

 ## Contributing